Grand Theft Auto: London 1969: Reception

 Grand Theft Auto: London 1969 was released to mixed reviews.
 GameRankings, which assigns a normalised rating out of 100, calculated an average score of 75% based on nine reviews for the PC version, while the PlayStation port scored 69% based on eleven reviews.

 Next Generation reviewed the PlayStation version of the game, rating it three stars out of five, and stated that it was "an enjoyable, if short lived, romp on the seamier side of the hippie-era Brit night life."

 The expansion was generally seen as having very little in the way of improvement upon the original Grand Theft Auto.
 Jeff Gerstmann of GameSpot thought the game "still manages to be reasonably fun" but concluded it "really doesn't hold a candle to GTA's original three cities".
 Ron Dulin, also of GameSpot, found "there isn't much new in Grand Theft Auto: London 1969" other than cosmetic changes and that "all of the gameplay problems [from the base game] remain".
 He criticised the lack of development citing "poor control, frustrating mission design, and mediocre graphics".
 A reviewer for Eurogamer agreed saying "like the original game, is not a great looker.
 The graphics are highly pixelated and scrolling isn't the smoothest".
 In a more positive review for IGN, Jay Boor highlighted that "GTA London 1969 boasts 36 new missions, 30 new vehicles and most importantly, unlimited criminal opportunity" though admitted "the open ended gameplay doesn't really have you doing anything different [from the original GTA]".

 In contrast to the controls and visuals, the audio was universally well received.
-IGN's Doug Perry declared it "the very best attraction to GTA London [with] its accurate, retro '60s sound".
+IGNs Doug Perry declared it "the very best attraction to GTA London [with] its accurate, retro '60s sound".
 Boor agreed stating "the soundtrack creates an amazing London vibe" while in a review for Eurogamer it was stated "the superb music" is what "makes the game tick".